uchicago-cloud/uchicago-cloud.github.io/archive/mpcs51033-2017-autumn/session1/index.md

 Assignment
 ================================================================================
-* Sign up for GitHub
+* Sign up for GitHub.

-* [Sign up](https://join.slack.com/t/mpcs51033-2017-autumn/shared_invite/enQtMjQ2OTkwNjIwMzA2LTA5MTNiZjRkOTA3ZDQ4Yzc1ZmNhZjNjMjU4OTc3MTc0ZjM5MTg2ZTg1OTVlYTg4YmM5NzFkNTIwOTU0N2E0NWE) for Slack and join the class team
-  - Post an introductory message in `#general`.
-Tell us a little about yourself and some things you are interested in learning in this course.
-  - Send me a direct message with you GitHub user id so I can add you to classroom.
+* Post an introduction in the Welcome post in the forum [forum](https://github.com/uchicago-cloud/mpcs51033-2019-autumn/issues)
+* Accept this assingment [repo](https://classroom.github.com/a/tae_dc5f) from GitHub Classroom.

 * Sign up for GCP account and add educational credits
-  - Link is in Slack #general
+  - Links will be emailed to you

 * Review the documentation for [Python on Google App Engine](https://cloud.google.com/appengine/docs/python/) for the [Standard Environment](https://cloud.google.com/appengine/docs/standard/python/).
 >There is quite a bit of fragmented information about App Engine in the documentation so there isn't a linear path to reading it.
 You should just try to become familiar with some of the capabilities and terminology, we will review it in the first class.

 * Complete the following tutorial: [Hello World](https://cloud.google.com/appengine/docs/standard/python/tutorials).
 This is a quick start tutorial and there is nothing to turn in.

 * Complete the following tutorial: [Guestbook tutorial](https://cloud.google.com/appengine/docs/standard/python/tutorials).
+Please use the following [repository](https://classroom.github.com/a/tae_dc5f).
 In addition the tutorial as written, please add the additional features:
   - Update the `Greeting` data model by adding a property named `user_agent` that includes the HTTP user agent.
 This is useful to determine which browser and device is making a request (ie. detect a mobile device).
 The `user_agent` should be a string type.

 *  You do not have to built a mobile client to interact with the Guestbook application, however, it is often useful to develop tools that allow you to rapidly test web services and APIs with having to physically switch clients.
 Develop command line statements using the UNIX `curl` command to interact with the guestbook.